 An example of the first instance is the company I talked about above.
 At the time of capturing the packets, they were only interested in storing the packets for backup purposes to be used possibly for forensics or as a regulatory requirement.
 However, in a case like network troubleshooting, you want to capture the packets and also analyze them immediately to discover what the problem on the network is.

-There are several tools that can be used to capture (and analyze) packets and many of them rely on some form of pcap implementation to capture live network traffic.
+There are several tools that can be used to capture (and analyze) packets (Including Netflow and other flow protocols) and many of them rely on some form of pcap implementation to capture live network traffic.
 For Unix-based systems, the libpcap library is used while Windows uses a port of libpcap called WinPcap.
 There are still other implementations like Npcap and Win10Pcap.

 The first on our list of tools is Wireshark, formerly known as Ethereal.
 Wireshark is probably the most famous packet capturing tool, also known as a network protocol analyzer because it goes beyond just capturing.